alcir/microbit-ble/README.md

 ## Disclaimer

-I'm not a Python developer and my knowledge of Bluethoot protocol is close to zero.
+I'm not a Python developer and my knowledge of Bluetooth protocol is close to zero.
 So sorry for the imperfections.